FAQs for Prospective MEM Students (Not Currently at UConn)

 I’m not currently in Business or Engineering at UConn.
 How do I transfer to MEM?

-If you are interested in applying to transfer to the MEM program for your major, you may submit an application through the School of Engineering at any time.
+If you are interested in applying to transfer to MEM for your major, you may submit an application through the College of Engineering at any time.
 It is also advised to speak with the MEM Academic Advisor in order to determine which courses you will need to fulfill the major requirements and if this will impact your duration at UConn.

 Along with your application, you should have successfully completed (with a grade of C or better) at least one of the required sciences (PHYS 1401Q, 1501Q or CHEM 1127Q), a required math (MATH 1131Q) and a business critical course (STAT 1000Q or 1100Q, ECON 1200 or 1201 or ACCT 2001).
 In addition, your cumulative GPA should also be a 2.79 or better.

 I’m not an MEM Student, but I plan to apply.
 What courses chould I take now?

 If you plan to apply to MEM and are currently enrolled at UConn, we recommend you complete one of the Required Sciences (PHYS 1401Q, 1501Q or CHEM 1127Q), a Required Math (MATH 1131Q) and a Business Critical Course (STAT 1000Q or 1100Q, ECON 1200 or 1201 or ACCT 2001).
 You should receive a C or better in these courses before applying to MEM, and your cumulative GPA should be a 2.79 or better.